Home

 Christopher's question to me in the video was in relation to these exact topics.
 He flat out asked me:

-"Sean, are there golf fitness exercises that can help in the short game?
+"Sean, are there golf fitness excercises that can help in the short game?
 I find as an instructor, physical limitations are showing up in some of my student's short game.
 This is limiting their ability to perform chips, pitches, and most shots from 100 yards in.
 What are your thoughts?"

-I told Christopher there are absolutely golf fitness exercises that can benefit any golfer's short game.
+I told Christopher there are absolutely golf exercises that can benefit any golfer's short game.
 I first discussed the hands, wrists, and forearms.
 To perform chip shots and pitches the hands, wrists, and forearms come into play.
 In order to execute such shots consistently and correctly a level of strength is needed within these muscles.
 If the muscles within these parts of the body are weak and lack endurance, the ability to set the hands where they need to be, and hold the clubface in the correct position can be compromised.

-I said the easiest way to correct this problem on a physical level is to implement a series of golf fitness exercises for the hands, wrists, and forearms.
-These exercises will increase the muscular strength and endurance in these body parts.
+I said the easiest way to correct this problem on a physical level is to implement a series of golf exercises for the hands, wrists, and forearms.
+These golf exercises will increase the muscular strength and endurance in these body parts.
 The end result will be an improvement in their short game on a physical level.

 The second problem area indicated by Christopher with his student's short game centered upon the finite motor skills of these shots.
 These types of shots require a very high level of motor control.
 Motor control is centered upon the interaction of the brain, nerves, and muscles.
 It is essentially your brain telling your body what to do, how to do it, and in what order.
 This is a result of your brain coordinating movements of your muscles through the nervous system.
 The execution of your brain "telling your body what to do" can be either efficient or inefficient.